Understanding COVID-19 Stats & Numbers

 Simply put, coronaviruses are a family of viruses that manifest in a range of symptoms as little as coughing, to more severe respiratory symptoms.
 From the coronavirus family, COVID-19 (19 representing 2019 in which the virus was born) is an illness that has spread worldwide and is caused by the SARS Cov.
 2. coronaviruses.
 Scientists speculate that the current coronavirus outbreak came from Wuhan, China, and think they have sourced it from a fish market there.

-What are coronavirus numbers and are they reliable?
+What are latest coronavirus numbers and are they reliable?

-Coronavirus numbers are statistics associated with the COVID-19 illness worldwide.
-Sources list the number of active cases (people who are currently infected), worldwide fatalities, recovered cases, and new cases frequently and they are updated accordingly.
+Our latest coronavirus numbers are statistics associated with the COVID-19 illness worldwide.
+Sources list the number of active cases (people who are currently infected), worldwide fatalities, excess deaths, recovered cases, and new cases frequently and they are updated accordingly.

 While the World Health Organization (WHO) works round-the-clock to update the reported numbers of cases, it is speculated that the actual numbers reported might not be 100% accurate country-by-country.
 This could be because of delays, or restricted access to testing, false negatives, and other problematic reasons that could lead to inaccurate numbers.